Robert Lee Parker

 d.
 October 31th, 2013 in Bowie (Maryland)

-August 1956 - December 1968
+August 1956 - December 1968 / 1995

-He was born in Louisiana but grew up in California in Los Angeles in 1943.
-Passionate about Jazz and Blues, he learned guitar and started at the end of the 50's in Otis Williams & The Charms, Bo Diddley and Paul "Hucklebuck" Williams bands (sometimes under the name of Bobby Parks) in a Rhythm & Blues style.
-Eager to fly on his own, Bobby leaves Williams' band and settles in Washington (and plays in clubs on 14th Street).
-He gets a first hit with "Watch your step" for the V-Tone label (a title later covered by the Spencer Davis Group) that will influence many artists from The Beatles to Santana.
-On his first tracks, we notice his clear and powerful voice, his biting guitar playing.
-We must also note a very beautiful blues "Blues get off my shoulder" for the Vee-Jay label.
-He toured england in 1968 where he recorded two titles for Mike Vernon and then spent the 70's and 80's performing in his Washington / Baltimore area.
+He was born in Louisiana but grew up in Los Angeles (California) from 1943.
+Passionate about jazz and blues, he learned guitar and began playing in the late 1950's in the orchestras of Otis Williams & The Charms, Bo Diddley and Paul "Hucklebuck" Williams (sometimes under the name Bobby Parks) in a Rhythm & Blues style.
+Eager to strike out on his own, Bobby left Williams' orchestra and settled in Washington, D.C. (and played in the clubs on 14th Street).
+He first released a beautiful blues song "Blues get off my shoulder" for the Vee-Jay label along with "You got what it takes".
+He had his first hit with "Watch your step" for the V-Tone label (a song later covered by the Spencer Davis Group), which would influence many artists, from the Beatles to Santana.
+His early recordings showcase his clear and powerful voice and his biting, incisive guitar playing.
+Although he achieved little success during the 1960's, Bobby toured England in 1968 where he recorded two tracks for Mike Vernon (including the excellent "Quit my baby").
+He remained relatively unknown during the 1970's and 80's, seemingly continuing to perform in his Washington/Baltimore area.
+This double CD, released in 2020 by the british label Rhythm & Blues, also includes tracks where Bobby plays backing The Emeralds, Paul Williams, Bo Diddley or Nat Hall, as well as some interesting live recordings from 1995.

 BENT OUT OF SHAPE